Find the Value of Burnt Resistor by Four Simple Methods

 - Scarp the outer coating.

-- Again measure the resistance from damaged section to the other end of the resistor.
+- Again measure the resistance from the damaged section to the other end of the resistor.

-- This is the approximate value of Burn resistor
+- This is the approximate value of the burnt resistor.

-- Just add a small value of resistance for damaged section .i.e., suppose the value of burnt resistor was 1k Ω, but you got 970 Ω. So just add 30 Ω, and you will have 1k Ω.
+- Just add a small value of resistance for the damaged section i.e., suppose the value of the burnt resistor was 1k Ω, but you got 970 Ω. So just add 30 Ω, and you will have 1k Ω.

-This method also can be used for finding the value of burnt resistor(s) (also, may be applied on connected resistors in the circuit) if you don’t know about Resistance Color Coding.
+This method can also be used for finding the value of burnt resistor(s) (also, may be applied on connected resistors in the circuit) in case you don’t know about Resistance Color Coding.

-- Connect Resistor to Multimeter and measure voltage drop across Resistor.
+- Connect resistor to multimeter and measure voltage drop across the burnt resistor.

 - Now measure the current flowing into the resistor.

 - Multiply both values and you will get the wattage of Resistor (As P = VI i.e. Ohm’s law).

-This method can be better used if you know the expected Output Voltage of the circuit and you have resistors set of same wattage as burnt resistor.
-Perform this method if you don’t know the value of resistor.
+This method could be used better if you know the expected output voltage of the circuit and you have a set of resistors having the same wattage as the burnt resistor.
+Perform this method if you don’t know the value of the resistor.

-- If you don’t know about the expected voltage, then keep reducing the value of resistor until you satisfy with work of circuit for which purpose it was designed.
+- If you don’t know about the expected voltage, then keep reducing the value of the resistor until you are satisfied with the work of the circuit for which purpose it was designed for.